ObserveRTC/schemas/npm-samples-lib/README.md

 --- | ---
-peerConnectionId (**Mandatory**) | Unique identifier of the stats object. attachments | Additional information attached to this sample score | Calculated score for peer connection (details should be added to scoreDetails) scoreDetails | Details for score calculation inboundTracks | Inbound Track Stats items outboundTracks | Outbound Track Stats items codecs | Codec items
+peerConnectionId (**Mandatory**) | Unique identifier of the stats object. attachments | Additional information attached to this sample score | Calculated score for peer connection (details should be added to scoreReasons) scoreReasons | Details for score calculation inboundTracks | Inbound Track Stats items outboundTracks | Outbound Track Stats items codecs | Codec items